-30 [(B) ~~Prior to the issuance of a written notice, the Commission may request the Department of~~ 31 ~~Permits and Inspections to establish a record of demolition by neglect.
-Such a record may include~~ 32 ~~dated materials such as photographs and written reports of the condition of the property so as to~~ 33 ~~record or measure the deterioration.~~]
+30 [(B)](D) Prior to the issuance of a written notice, the Commission may request that Division Staff 31 [the Department of Permits and Inspections] establish a record of demolition by neglect.
+Such a 32 record may include dated materials such as photographs and written reports of the condition of the 33 property so as to record or measure the deterioration.

-34 [(C)] (D) The notice shall provide that corrective action shall commence within 30 days of the 35 receipt of said notice and be completed within a reasonable time thereafter.
+34 [(C)] (E) The notice shall provide that corrective action shall commence within 30 days of the 35 receipt of said notice and be completed within a reasonable time thereafter.
 The notice shall state 36 that the owner of record of the property, or any person of record with any right, title, or interest 37 therein, may, within 10 days after the receipt of the notice, request a hearing on the necessity of 38 the items and conditions contained in the notice.
-In the event a public hearing is requested, it shall 39 be held by the Commission upon 30 days' written notice being mailed to all persons of record with 40 any right, title, or interest in the property and to all citizens and organizations which the 41 [Commission] Director of the Department of Permits and Inspections or their designee determines 42 may have an interest in the proceedings.
+In the event a public hearing is requested, it shall 39 be held by the Commission upon 30 days' written notice being mailed to all persons of record with 40 any right, title, or interest in the property and to all citizens and organizations which the

-[Single brackets] and ~~Strikethrough~~ indicate matter deleted from existing law.
+[Single boldface brackets] indicates matter deleted from existing law.